VulpisEcclectica/Nix-Den/README.md

     -  [ ] programming
   -  [ ] write scripts for switching

-All this I also hope to document properly ("why if you're scared of people?" you may ask, answer -> because I have rubbish memory).
+All this I also hope to document properly ("why if you're scared of people?" you may ask, answer => because I have rubbish memory).
 For now I think this is all, while I work through that I'll write about it below and in the repo wiki!

 [^4]: I myself am rather sad about it, not just because of the ethical issues (pretty much all because of capitalism) but also since... it seems to be the interest of every new techie which leaves those of us only just entering academia – yet who find gen-AI not that interesting (I personally much prefer weird alt internets; freenet, i2p, hyphanet, etc) – in a bit of a metaphorical pickle as courses are moving to be more focused on gen-AI and while I am all for personal research it is a litle harder to share work – that ive seen without some degree

 #Finally!! at last doing stuff
 _______________________________________________________

+Ok so, starting with the directory structure we can already see just a bit of scope crawl, I think I am going to set up a gh pages or something similar that I can later migrate to a self hosted blog to stand in for the wiki as it begins to grow!